joshpodl/ETL-project/README.md

 - The final tables that are used in the production database.
   - schools, census, income_tax, property_tax

-You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.

 ## Structure (progresql tables under housing_db)
 **census table**